nortikin/sverchok/docs/nesting.rst

 A Circle and a Cube
 ===================

-Let's say we have two mesh objects
+Let's say we have two mesh objects that we'll be receiving from a node with ``Vertices`` and ``Edges`` sockets.
   - a crude circle with 6 verts and 1 face, and
   - a Cube (with 8 verts and 6 faces)

 |image_of_circle_and_cube|

+- Notice that each object is visually transformed away from the world origin, I will be using the untransformed coordinates.

 let's describe them formally in psuedo-code::